Blackburn Rovers F.C.: Alexandra Meadows 1877–1881

-International Venue

 Leamington Road 1881–1890

 Due to the increasing demand in football in the area and in particular for Blackburn Rovers the committee felt that a private ground was more fitting.
 Therefore, in 1881 the club moved to Leamington Road, Blackburn Rovers' first purpose built ground including a 700-person capacity seated grandstand, costing £500.
 The first game played at this ground was held on 8 October 1881 against Blackburn Olympic resulting in a 4–1 win for Rovers.
 Whilst at Leamington Road and under James Fielding the club won three FA Cups and was inaugurated into the Football League as a founding Member in 1888.
-However, despite the club's success, they had to leave Leamington Road due to increases in lease costs.
+Despite the club's success, they left Leamington Road due to an increase in lease costs.

-International Venue

 Ewood Park 1890–present

 Built in April 1882 as Ewood Bridge.
 The ground was an all purpose sporting venue hosting football, athletics and dog racing.
 The Blackburn Rovers committee felt this was the ideal venue for the club after having already played numerous games there in 1882.
 The first game played at the new Ewood Park ground was on 13 September 1890 against Accrington, the 0–0 draw was viewed by 10,000 people and on 31 October 1892 artificial lights were installed.
 Ewood sits on the bank of the River Darwen in Blackburn, Lancashire.